CEREC One-Visit Dentistry

 Exam and Preparation

 Before you get started, your dentist will determine if CEREC® is right for you.
 Depending on how much healthy tooth structure you have remaining, it may be a simple filling or you may need a crown.
 After reviewing your options, the dentist will begin the process by administering anesthetic and preparing your tooth for restoration by removing decay and weakened tooth tissue.

-In order to make the desired restoration, a 3-dimensional image of the tooth that needs to be restored must be created from a digital camera scan of the tooth.
+In order to make the desired restoration, a three-dimensional image of the tooth that needs to be restored must be created from a digital camera scan of the tooth.
 This three-dimensional image will be used to create the restoration without the need to take a messy impression.
 This means no horrible tasting impression material for you to gag on.
 The computer and CEREC® 3D software then converts the digital image into a three-dimensional virtual model of the prepared tooth.